 Food changes that help

 They came to the conclusion that after eating between 100 and 142 mg of vegetable nitrates daily, their chance of developing early AMD was lowered by 35%.
-This was compared to people who would normally eat less than 69 mg a day.
-Now, this is really good news as this method is so easy to do.
+They compared this to people who would normally eat less than 69 mg a day.
+Now, this is fantastic news as this method is so easy to do.
 Plus the fact it has no side effects.

-A more recent study which included over 100,000 participants who were 40 years or older, showed that eating 240 mg a day had 21% less chance to develop glaucoma, this compared to those people only consuming 80 mg a day.
+A more recent study, which included over 100,000 participants who were 40 years or older, showed that eating 240 mg a day had 21% less chance to develop glaucoma, this compared to those people only consuming 80 mg a day.
 Although glaucoma is not macular degeneration, there is a commonality in that consuming leafy nitrates helps to reduce the chances of developing eye problems.

 Now you will probably like to know what to eat

-First I would like to tell you a bit about the history of Arugula
+First, I would like to tell you a bit about the history of Arugula

 It has been known since Roman times and was grown as an edible herb in the Mediterranean area.
-You will find it mentioned in a famous poem, Moretum, attributed to Virgil, which contains the phrase: “et Venerem revocans eruca morantem” (” and the rocket, which revives drowsy Venus(sexual desire) “)
+You will find it mentioned in a famous poem, Moretum, attributed to Virgil, which contains the phrase: “et Venerem revocans eruca morantem” (” and the rocket which revives drowsy Venus(sexual desire) “)